andrew/ultimate-awesome/README.md

 - [practice-docker-programming-courses](https://github.com/labex-labs/practice-docker-programming-courses) - Docker Programming Courses | This repo collects 3 of programming courses for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree presents a systematic approach to learning containerization with Docker.
 Perfect for DevOps beginners, it provides a clear roadmap to .
 - [practice-git-programming-courses](https://github.com/labex-labs/practice-git-programming-courses) - Git Programming Courses | This repo collects 2 of programming courses for Git.
 Git is the industry-standard version control system.
 This Skill Tree provides a comprehensive learning path for mastering Git.
 Ideal for developers of all levels, it offers a structured roadmap to understand repositori.
 - [practice-git-programming-projects](https://github.com/labex-labs/practice-git-programming-projects) - Practice Git Programming Projects | This repo collects 2 of programming projects for Git.
 Git is the industry-standard version control system.
 This Skill Tree provides a comprehensive learning path for mastering Git.
 Ideal for developers of all levels, it offers a structured roadmap to understand.
+- [practice-go-programming-courses](https://github.com/labex-labs/practice-go-programming-courses) - Go Programming Courses | This repo collects 3 of programming courses for Go.
+Go is a modern, efficient programming language.
+This Skill Tree presents a systematic approach to learning Go.
+Ideal for programmers looking to explore concurrent and systems programming, it offers a structured roadmap t.
 - [practice-hadoop-programming-courses](https://github.com/labex-labs/practice-hadoop-programming-courses) - Hadoop Programming Courses | This repo collects 3 of programming courses for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
+- [practice-hadoop-programming-projects](https://github.com/labex-labs/practice-hadoop-programming-projects) - [Practice Hadoop Programming Projects] This repository collects 2 of programming projects for Hadoop.
+Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
+Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apach.
 - [practice-html-programming-courses](https://github.com/labex-labs/practice-html-programming-courses) - HTML Programming Courses | This repo collects 1 of programming courses for HTML.
 HTML is the foundation of web development.
 This Skill Tree offers a comprehensive learning path for mastering HTML.
 Ideal for web development beginners, it provides a structured roadmap to understand document structu.
 - [practice-java-programming-courses](https://github.com/labex-labs/practice-java-programming-courses) - Java Programming Courses | This repo collects 3 of programming courses for Java.
 Java is a versatile, object-oriented programming language.
 This Skill Tree provides a comprehensive learning path for mastering Java.
 Perfect for beginners, it offers a structured roadmap to understand OOP concepts, .
 - [practice-jenkins-programming-courses](https://github.com/labex-labs/practice-jenkins-programming-courses) - Jenkins Programming Courses | This repo collects 1 of programming courses for Jenkins.
 Jenkins is a leading tool for continuous integration and delivery.
 This Skill Tree provides a comprehensive learning path for mastering Jenkins.
 Ideal for DevOps beginners, it offers a structured roadmap to und.
+- [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
+Jenkins is a free and open source automation server.
+Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
+- [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
+This Skill Tree presents a systematic approach to learning this popular JavaScript library.
+Perfect for web development beginners, it offers a clear ro.
+- [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
+It is free, open-source software using the permi.
 - [practice-kubernetes-programming-courses](https://github.com/labex-labs/practice-kubernetes-programming-courses) - Kubernetes Programming Courses | This repo collects 1 of programming courses for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree offers a comprehensive learning path for mastering Kubernetes.
 Perfect for DevOps beginners, it provides a clear roadmap to unde.
 - [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
 Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 In this skill tree, you'll learn how to use .
 - [practice-matplotlib-programming-courses](https://github.com/labex-labs/practice-matplotlib-programming-courses) - Matplotlib Programming Courses | This repo collects 3 of programming courses for Matplotlib.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 This Skill Tree offers a structured learning path for mastering data visualization with Matpl.
 - [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
 Machine Learning is transforming industries across the globe.
 This Skill Tree presents a systematic approach to learning ML concepts and techniques.
 Designed for beginners, it provides a clea.
 - [practice-mysql-programming-courses](https://github.com/labex-labs/practice-mysql-programming-courses) - MySQL Programming Courses | This repo collects 1 of programming courses for MySQL.
 MySQL is a popular relational database management system.
 This Skill Tree provides a comprehensive learning path for mastering MySQL.
 Ideal for database beginners, it offers a structured roadmap to understand SQL, .
+- [practice-numpy-programming-courses](https://github.com/labex-labs/practice-numpy-programming-courses) - NumPy Programming Courses | This repo collects 4 of programming courses for NumPy.
+NumPy is fundamental to scientific computing in Python.
+This Skill Tree presents a systematic approach to learning NumPy.
+Perfect for data science beginners, it offers a structured roadmap to understand array opera.
+- [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
+OpenCV is a leading library for computer vision and image processing.
+This Skill Tree offers a comprehensive learning path for mastering OpenCV.
+Ideal for beginners in computer vision, it provides a structured ro.
 - [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-pl.
 - [practice-pandas-programming-courses](https://github.com/labex-labs/practice-pandas-programming-courses) - Pandas Programming Courses | This repo collects 4 of programming courses for Pandas.
 Pandas is essential for data manipulation and analysis in Python.
 This Skill Tree provides a comprehensive learning path for mastering Pandas.
 Ideal for data science beginners, it offers a clear roadmap to unders.
 - [practice-python-programming-courses](https://github.com/labex-labs/practice-python-programming-courses) - Python Programming Courses | This repo collects 7 of programming courses for Python.
 Python is a versatile, high-level programming language.
 This Skill Tree presents a systematic approach to learning Python.
 Ideal for programming beginners, it provides a structured roadmap to understand Python sy.
 - [practice-react-programming-courses](https://github.com/labex-labs/practice-react-programming-courses) - React Programming Courses | This repo collects 3 of programming courses for React.
 React is a popular library for building user interfaces.
 This Skill Tree presents a systematic approach to learning React.
 Designed for web development beginners, it provides a structured roadmap to understand comp.
 - [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - Rust Programming Courses | This repo collects 2 of programming courses for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to un.
+- [practice-shell-programming-courses](https://github.com/labex-labs/practice-shell-programming-courses) - Shell Programming Courses | This repo collects 3 of programming courses for Shell.
+Shell scripting is essential for system administration and automation.
+This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
+Designed for beginners, it offers a .
 - [practice-web-development-programming-courses](https://github.com/labex-labs/practice-web-development-programming-courses) - Web Development Programming Courses | This repo collects 6 of programming courses for Web Development.
 Web Development is a dynamic and essential field in the digital age.
 This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
 Designed for beginners, it prov.
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.